z-tb/dev-docker/README.md

 # Dockerized Dev Environment

-This project configures a dockerized development environment tailored for AWS DevOps usage.
-There are several advatanges to developing in a container over familar host-based development environments which include:
+This project configures a dockerized development environment for AWS usage.
+The `devops` branch contains a more specific AWS build with additional functionality.
+There are several advatanges to developing in these containers over traditional host-based development environments.
+These advantages include:

 * **Isolation**: Installed software and modified resources are contained within the Docker container.
+    * Egress filtering can be applied to the container using the host firewall
+    * Drivers exist for docker which can further isolate the container (`IPVlan`, `MacVLAN`, etc)
 * **Consistency**: The Docker environment remains consistent across different machines and operating systems.
-* **Reproducibility**: Easily reproduce the environment using a text file.
+* **Reproducibility**: Easily reproduce the environment using the docker configuration and Makefile.
 * **Ease of Setup**: Set up the environment once and share the configuration with everyone.
 * **Dependency Management**: Applications running in Docker have all necessary software provisioned for their functionality.
 * **VCS Integration**: The entire environment can be versioned in git for change tracking and collaboration.